Entropic Thoughts

 Humans hate deciding things randomly but do it anyway

-1. rational, analytical people capable of strategising our decisions down to the last detail; or
+1. rational, analytical people capable of strategising their decisions down to the last detail; or

-2. in tune with our inner emotions and intition, capable of understanding exactly all nuances of how we feel about alternatives.
+2. in tune with their inner emotions and intition, capable of understanding exactly all nuances of how they feel about alternatives.

 That’s what we tell ourselves, but we are never that analytical or intuitive.
 In its place, we have used randomness to decide things since time immemorial.
 When we do it, we do it in a way that allows us to hide that it has happened – even from ourselves.
 Here are three of the ways.